Baniur/Forensics-Tools/README.md

 # 🕵️ Forensics Tools

-<p>My subjective collection of incident response / digital forensics tools that I have used on training platforms such as <a href="https://blueteamlabs.online/login">Blue Team Labs Online</a>, <a href="https://cyberdefenders.org/blue-team-labs/">CyberDefenders</a>, <a href="https://help.hackthebox.com/en/articles/8570249-how-to-play-sherlocks">Hack The Box Sherlocks</a>, Capture the Flag competitions, as well as in real cases and incidents.</p>
+<p>My subjective collection of incident response / digital forensics tools that I have used on training platforms such as <a href="https://blueteamlabs.online/login">Blue Team Labs Online</a>, <a href="https://cyberdefenders.org/blue-team-labs/">CyberDefenders</a>, <a href="https://help.hackthebox.com/en/articles/8570249-how-to-play-sherlocks">Hack The Box Sherlocks</a>, Capture the Flag competitions, as well as in real life cases and incidents.</p>

 <ul>
   <li><a href="https://github.com/Baniur/Forensics-Tools/blob/main/Linux-Forensics.md" title="Linux Forensics Tools">Linux</a></li>